 This means we are bored, not because of what other people are doing, not because of what is happening or not happening outside our window, but solely because of the thoughts we are having!
 Our thoughts have created this situation for us!
 Our thoughts have assessed our situation and concluded that we are at this moment bored!

 And I can almost guarantee that if you grabbed another person, someone who has not been in our situation before, and put them where we are now, they would not be bored!
 Why?
 Because they are looking at this situation with fresh eyes and with a mind that is not filled with inflexible ideas of ‘how it is and what can be done here.’
 They would be more open to seeing the possibilities and potential of our situation than we are….

 ….because their mind is in a different (more open) state than our ‘bored state.’

-So our SOLUTION to boredom, and the majority of other ‘problems’ we have, is to be found in our internal world, not in the world outside of us.
-And when we accept this and begin taking responsibility for our internal world of thoughts and feelings, we can begin to create the fulfilling, happy, and successful lives that we desire for ourselves BY REPROGRAMING OUR MINDS WITH THOUGHTS THAT ARE BENEFICIAL TO OUR OVERALL WELLBEING!
+So the solution to our boredom, and the majority of other ‘problems’ we have, is to be found in our internal world, not in the world outside of us.
+And when we accept this and begin taking responsibility for our internal world of thoughts and feelings, we can begin to create the fulfilling, happy, and successful lives that we desire for ourselves by reprogramming our minds with thoughts that are beneficial to our overall well-being!